Category Archives: Sahara News

 mh20ouaval

 54 (34) Sidi ali ou Brahim.
-The tarmac carries on 22km to Sidi Ouaziz (fuel) on the N10 but you turn sharp left here, drop down to the stream and up the other side.
+The tarmac carries on 23km to Sidi Ouaziz (fuel) on the R110/N10 but you turn sharp left here, drop down to the stream and up the other side.
 The track is initially a bit eroded and loose as it climbs to the first village, but that’s why they invented suspension.
 It then eases off as it rises above the valley on a terrace (right) with great views down to the villages below.
 You could be in the Cevennes or the Pyrenees, but you’re in the High Atlas.
 It could be worse.

-78 (10) Join the tarmac (MH6) by the reservoir.
+78 (10) Join the tarmac (J4) by the reservoir.
 Turn right (west).

-83 (5) Roundabout on the N10.
+83 (5) Roundabout on the R110/N10.

-88 Aoulouz fuel station/s.
+88 Aoulouz fuel stations.

 mh20desc

-Trans Atlas: MH21*
+Trans Atlas: J3

-Ijoukak > Igli > Askaoun > Taliouine • 170km
+Ijoukak > Igli/Iguidi > Askaoun > Taliouine • 170km

 Total 170KM, fuel to fuel.